 I heard the word 'gweilo' within an hour of landing in Hong Kong.
-By the end of that first week, it had entered my vocabulary as a generic term for the expatriate.
+By the end of that first week, it had entered my vocabulary as a generic term for the expat.
 The full import of its possible meanings only come later.
-I’ve used the term to describe myself in front of locals because of its disarming impact.
-On occasions, in feedback, I’ve seen a few grimaces in discomfort, while others sniggered.

-Thus it’s with some interest today that I read of Mr Francis Haden.
+Thus, I read of Mr Francis Haden with some interest today.
 He's claiming racial discrimination, in part, because folks at work called him 'gweilo’.
 Haden is suing his employer, seeking HK$200,000 for hurt feelings.

-There is a back story of course, although the details are sketchy.
+Of course, there is a back story, although the details are sketchy.
 Haden works as a blasting engineer on construction sites.
 He's alleging an underlying hostility towards non-Chinese with the use of 'gweilo’ in a derogatory manner.

-Lets back up a bit to consider the history.
+Let us back up a bit to consider the history.
 'Gweilo’ is the epithet used in Hong Kong for white people.
 The literal Chinese translation is 'foreign devil'.
-In Cantonese, the characters are Gwái ( 鬼) meaning "ghost", and lóu ( 佬) meaning "man".
+In Cantonese, the characters are Gwái ( 鬼), meaning "ghost", and lóu ( 佬) meaning "man".
 There are records of the term emerging in the 1800s during early encounters between local Chinese and European traders.

-In a sense, the white expatriates hijacked the term, flipped it in a lighthearted manner and de-weaponised it in the process.
-That's kinda cool.
-So is the fact you can buy 'Gweilo Beer’- it's an excellent brew.
+In a sense, the white expatriates hijacked the term, flipped it in a lighthearted manner to de-weaponised it.
+That's quite cool.
+So is the fact you can buy 'Gweilo Beer'- an excellent brew.

 But is the word racist or derogatory?
-That depends on how you understand the term, its usage and context.
+That depends on how you understand the term, usage and context.
 I'm leaning towards the view that context is critical here.
 How the word gets deployed makes a difference in deciding if it's racist or hurtful.
-In the interest of balance, I consulted an SJW acquittance, who came back with this response.
+I consulted an SJW acquittance in the interest of balance, who came back with this response.

 "Gweilo was never used to oppress a marginalised group.
-White expatriates are colonisers, and the word was used by colonised people to describe their colonisers."
+White expatriates are colonisers, and colonised people used the word to describe their colonisers."

 OK, that's interesting.
-The reply infers that for the rich and privileged, labelling with racist language is fine and dandy.
-That response fits with the postmodern agenda of seeing all white people as oppressors.
-We are no further forward.
+The reply infers that labelling with racist language is fine and dandy for the rich and privileged.
+That response fits the postmodern agenda of seeing all white people as oppressors.
+So, we are no further forward.

 I can recall the term used to insult me.
-In a meeting, a local police officer took umbrage at my negative feedback for an idea he championed.
-He was fuming.
+A local police officer took umbrage at my negative feedback for an idea he championed in a meeting.
+He was fuming;

 "You Gwailo's don't understand."

 The room went silent.
-An unwritten rule was broken and a line crossed.
+He's broken an unwritten rule to cross a line crossed.
 He'd deployed the word to offend.
 I recognised that.